 - Our population is growing with new childbirths and immigration.

 The healthcare industry has surpassed manufacturing and retail for the first time.
-Doctors’ offices, clinics, hospitals, and nursing homes have set new records for numbers of patients.
+Doctors’ offices, clinics, hospitals, and nursing homes have set new records for number of patients.
 It’s obvious that if we need more healthcare in the U.S. we need more healthcare workers.

 The expanded growth of new healthcare jobs is found in administrative positions rather than physicians.
 They include management, medical assistants, receptionists, office clerks, coding, and billing positions.
 This growth is not restricted to only larger cities like New York, Chicago, or Los Angeles.
 Rural clinics, hospitals, and doctors’ offices are seeing more patients than ever before.

-Medical facilities are developing new initiatives to improving patient services and this calls for hiring quality healthcare professionals.
+Medical facilities are developing new initiatives to improve patient services and this calls for hiring quality healthcare professionals.
 It seems the opportunities are endless in this industry including those in medical coding and billing.

 Medical Coding’s Role in Clinics, Hospitals, and Doctors’ Offices

-When patients are examined by nurses and doctors, complete notes are recorded in the office computers.
+When patients are examined by nurses and doctors, complete notes are recorded on the office computers.
 This information is then stored for current and future use to ensure the delivery of the best healthcare services possible.
 Information discovered in interviews and testing includes:

 - Patient and patient family medical history